 Help us Keep Track of the Conversation around Notre-Dame

-We are glad that so many of our members and medieval scholars are sharing expertise with news organizations around the globe covering the destruction of Notre-Dame de Paris.
+We are glad that so many of our members are sharing expertise as news organizations cover the destruction and steps toward recovery at Notre-Dame de Paris.
 We would like to amass links to newspaper articles, radio and tv news stories, and blog posts in which our members are quoted or interviewed.
-We will post this collection on the ICMA website – sending out an e-blast when it becomes available, and adding to it over the coming weeks.
+We have created a library of these links to which we will add over the coming months.

 Please send links to Ryan Frisinger, Executive Director, at email@example.com